hraband/realestate-preprocessor/README.md

-# Real Estate Preprocessor
+# 🏠 Real Estate Preprocessor

-A simple two-part pipeline to normalize real‑estate listings from various platforms for downstream matching and ML tasks.
+A simple two-part pipeline to normalize real-estate listings from various platforms for downstream matching and ML tasks.

 ---

+## 📖 Project Overview

+This solution implements a modular, Python-based data normalization pipeline designed to:

+1. **Ingest** raw JSONL listings from multiple property platforms via a lightweight CLI tool.
+2. **Normalize** varied field formats (prices, areas, categories, text) through a RESTful service.
+3. **Produce** a unified dataset enriched with engineered features (e.g., price per square meter, text length) ready for ML-powered matching.

+**Why this approach?**
+- **Separation of concerns:** A dedicated processor handles I/O and batching, while the service focuses on data transformation logic.
+- **FastAPI:** Chosen for its high performance, built-in async support, and automatic OpenAPI/Swagger documentation—critical for scaling and maintainability.
+- **Requests library:** Simple, reliable HTTP client for inter-process communication in the processor.
+- **Pydantic:** Ensures strict validation and parsing of incoming and outgoing data models, minimizing runtime errors.

+---

-## 📦 Project Structure
+## 📂 Project Structure

 * **service/** – FastAPI app exposing a `/normalize` endpoint.
-* **processor/** – CLI tool that reads raw JSONL, calls the service, and writes normalized output.
+* **processor/** – CLI tool (Click) that reads raw JSONL, calls the service, and writes normalized output.
-* **tests/** – Unit tests for normalization logic.
+* **tests/** – Pytest-based unit tests covering both normalization rules and feature engineering logic.
+* **Dockerfile** – Defines container image for the service with all dependencies.
+* **docker-compose.yml** – Orchestrates both service and processor for local end-to-end testing.

 ---